moliver28/research-handbook/content/handbook/support/readiness/_index.md

 ### Team structure and how it supports our ability to achieve results

-- Refine team structure and team member roles; check-in with team members to make sure they're in the right "seat" and have the right responsibilities.
+- Refine team structure and team member roles; check-in with team members to make sure they're in a place where they can contribute best and have appropriate responsibilities to facilitate team results.
 - Make strategic hires to help better achieve our purpose and advance us in our direction.

 ### Team culture and how it supports our ability to achieve results